 Trial Design: Our ongoing V005 trial is a single-arm, multi-center, non-randomized clinical trial to evaluate the efficacy, safety and tolerability of our 6 millimeter HAV in replacement or reconstruction of vascular tissues in patients with life or limb-threatening vascular trauma.
 Since the V005 trial is a single-arm, non-randomized, open label study, we have the ability to track ongoing efficacy and safety.
 The current primary efficacy endpoint evaluates primary patency of the HAV at 30 days.
-Based on the results we have observed to date, and subject to discussions with the FDA regarding trial size, we expect that the final design of the trial will support the submission of a BLA in 2022 or 2023.
-We anticipate that analysis of data from V005 will focus on patients with lower extremity injuries.
+Based on the results we have observed to date and discussions with the FDA and DoD, we expect that the final design of the trial will support the submission of a BLA in the second half of 2022 or in 2023.
+Based on conversations with the FDA, we anticipate that analysis of data from V005 will focus on patients with lower extremity injuries.
 The final number of subjects to be enrolled and evaluated in the study is dependent on additional guidance from the FDA, but is currently estimated to approximate 75.

-Status of Phase III Trial of HAV in Vascular Trauma (as of December 31, 2021)
+Status of Phase III Trial of HAV in Vascular Trauma (as of September 1, 2021)

-Clinical Trial Number Indication Begin Enrollment Design/Phase Number of Subjects Status Outcomes V005 Vascular Trauma 2018 Phase II/III Single- arm Historical Comparator Unblinded Targeting 75± total 47 total (32 lower extremity) enrolled as of December 31, 2021 Enrolling Trial is currently enrolling
+Clinical Trial Number Indication Begin Enrollment Design/Phase Number of Subjects Status Outcomes V005 Vascular Trauma 2018 Phase II/III Single-arm Historical Comparator Unblinded Targeting 75± total 43 total (31 lower extremity) enrolled as of September 1, 2021 Enrolling Trial is currently enrolling